-

 Why Trauma-Informed Parenting Matters More Than Ever

 I used to think my son was just being “difficult.”
 The tantrums, the meltdowns, the refusal to do even the smallest things—it felt like defiance.
 And honestly?
 It pushed every button I had.
 But then one day, something shifted.
-It hit me—he wasn’t trying to be bad.
+It hit me – he wasn’t trying to be bad.
 He was overwhelmed.
 Dysregulated.
 His tiny nervous system was asking for help the only way it knew how.
 That moment cracked something open in me.
 Since then, my whole approach to parenting has changed.
-I’m learning to see behavior as communication—not just from my kids, but from myself too.
-And as a mom currently studying social work, I’ve been diving deep into the…
+I’m learning to see behavior as communication – not just from my kids, but from myself too.
+And as a mom currently studying social work, I’ve been…

 -